The Best Street Food in Buenos Aires for a True Local Taste

 At The Argentine Experience, you’ll enjoy a curated multi-course tasting menu that brings together the flavors you’d usually find on the streets of Buenos Aires and the fine dining you’d expect at the city’s top restaurants, all prepared with the care and quality of a truly professional kitchen.
 It even includes a hands-on empanada lesson, where guests learn to fold and shape their own before enjoying them fresh out of the oven.
 The menu also covers essential Argentine bites, from grill classics like chorizo to sweets and regional dishes that give a sense of the country’s diversity.

 The atmosphere manages to feel like a lively dinner party, where laughter and stories flow naturally, yet nothing is lost in terms of flavor, technique, or quality.
-If you want to experience the full breadth of Argentine street food and culinary culture in one night, this is the perfect place to do it.
+If you want to experience the full breadth of Argentine food and culinary culture in one night, this is the perfect place to do it.

 the argentine experience